docker/app/README.md

       protocol: tcp
 ```

-If you prefer you can create a standalone configuration file to store those settings.
+If you prefer you can create a standalone configuration file to store those parameters.
 Let's create `prod.yml` with the following contents:

 ```yaml
 version: 0.2.3